 We have prepared the accompanying financial data as of September 30, 2021, the interim results for the quarter and nine months ended September 30, 2021 are not necessarily indicative of results for the full 2021 calendar year or any other future interim periods, without audit, pursuant to the rules and regulations of the U.S. Securities and Exchange Commission ("SEC").
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles in the United States ("GAAP") have been condensed or omitted pursuant to such rules and regulations.
 The December 31, 2020 Consolidated Balance Sheet was derived from audited financial statements, but does not include all disclosures required by accounting principles generally accepted in the United States.
 However, we believe that the disclosures are adequate to make the information presented not misleading.
-These Consolidated Financial Statements should be read in conjunction with the Consolidated Financial Statements and the notes thereto included in the form S-4.
-Noncontrolling interests ("NCI") on the consolidated statements of financial condition represents the portion of consolidated joint ventures and a variable interest entity in which the Company does not have direct equity ownership.
+These Consolidated Financial Statements should be read in conjunction with the Consolidated Financial Statements of financial condition represents the portion of consolidated joint ventures and a variable interest entity in which the Company does not have direct equity ownership.
 Accounts and transactions between consolidated entities have been eliminated.